ck3leetcode/highspot-assignment-mixtape/README.md

 ## FAQ
 How does the change apply?
-+ The application first parses the json files and applies the changes sequentially in the order of the content of file changes.json.
++ The application first parses the json files and applies the changes in the order of the changes defined in file `changes.json`.
 Then output the final modified mixtape.

 I am not getting output file.
 Why?
 + Please check the log.
-If any of the change/action is not applicable to the current state of mixtape, it will terminate and no output file will result.
+If any of the change is not applicable to the current state of mixtape, it will terminate and no output file will result.

 ## Discussion
 In order to scale this application to handle very large input files and/or very large changes files, there are few technical challenges.
 * The parser currently loads the whole content in memory at once for those JSON files.
-The application will not be able to handle large files if the memory resources are limited.
+The application will not be able to handle large files and result `OutOfMemoryException"
 * It will take a long time to process and apply the change from those very large files.
-* It is required to re-process the whole dataset if any step fails (parsing / applying changes / output the result).
+* It is required to re-process the whole dataset if any step fails (ingestion / applying changes / output the result).

 ### Version 2.0
 I would upgrade application to version 2.0 by doing the following.
-First I would divide the work into 3 jobs.
-They are responsible for ingesting of the input files, executing the changes of the files and writing the file into target location.
+I would divide the work into three phases.
+They are responsible for ingesting the input files, executing the changes of the files and writing the file into target location.

-For the ingestion job, I would implement a custom streaming parser (such as jackson stream API) that avoids loading the whole file in-memory in the first place.
-The ingestion job will also transform the data in the form of database entry and store in datastore (sql or no-sql).
+For the ingestion phase, I would implement a custom streaming parser (such as jackson stream API) that avoids loading the whole file in-memory in the first place.
+It will also store the data in the form of database entry in datastore (sql or no-sql).

-Once the ingestion is done, the next job would pull the records from `changes` table in the datastore and apply the change.
-The job execute the changes from database and marked as execution status.
-Meanwhile, the record in the change table also contains the incremental id that represents the order of execution, so that the application would be able to pick it up where it fails and developer can look at failing entry as well.
+Once the ingestion is done, the next phase would be to pull the records from database table that stores the `changes` records and apply the change.
+After each change is executed from database, it will be marked as `Done` or `Failed`.
+Meanwhile, the record in the `changes` table also contains the incremental id that represents the order of execution, so that the application would be able to pick it up where it fails and developer can look at failing entry as well.

 Once the changes are applied, I would implement a custom writer that pulls the data from the database and output the result to target location.